 Though the VPS is a virtual server of a physical computer, the data of each user is stored separately.
-Wherein, the other servers are not aware of the hosting being created and the data is stored within.
-In this way, VPS makes it possible to safeguard the information of your business and your customers within the system.
+Wherein, the other servers are not aware of the hosting being created and the data being stored within.
+In this way, Virtual Private Server makes it possible to safeguard the information of your business and your customers within the system.

 3. Customization and scalability

-The game-changing feature of VPS is its ability to scale the website easily.
-It is not a hefty task to increase or decrease the bandwidth or disk space of your website if you’ve got VPS.
+The game-changing feature of a Virtual Private Server is its ability to scale the website easily.
+It is not a hefty task to increase or decrease the bandwidth or disk space of your website if you’ve got a Virtual Private Server.
 You can easily customize your website according to your plan, or the traffic that is being diverted to your landing page.

 VPS pros and cons